 SCE, through the Emerging Markets and Technology (EM&T) program, provides a pathway for innovative emerging technologies to facilitate and enhance customer participation in SCE's DR programs and dynamic pricing initiatives.
 The EM&T program develops and delivers technology-driven DR assessments, laboratory and field projects, and market studies that can facilitate customer enrollment and participation in cost-effective DR and promote behavioral change for time varying rates.
 The EM&T program is currently authorized by the California Public Utilities Commission (CPUC) as a forward-looking emerging technology program for the years of 2018 through 2022.
-Future authorization of the program through 2027 is currently under review and pending at the CPUC.

-The EM&T program conducts multiple activities throughout its program cycle and identifies the value and purposes of the portfolio investments and the program's role in accelerating demand response (DR) innovation, along with recommendations about how the EM&T program can continue to build on its accomplishments.1
+The EM&T program conducts multiple activities throughout its program cycle, and identifies the value and purposes of the portfolio investments and the program's role in accelerating demand response (DR) innovation, along with recommendations about how the EM&T program can continue to build on its accomplishments.1